Low-Risk Vs. High-Risk Online Merchants | Who’s Who and What’s What?

 If you are doing business online, your ability to process client payments is essential to your survival.
 Moreover, your ability to do so quickly and safely is paramount to your success.
-This is where your acquiring bank can come to the rescue, hooking you up with an online merchant account.
+This is where your payment processor can come to the rescue, hooking you up with an online merchant account.
 With its help and through a good-old payment gateway, you shall forever bask in the glowing generosity of your paying customers.
 But, wait:

 Not All Merchant Accounts are Created Equal

 Every single online merchant you have ever interacted with is bound to pay certain fees to process payments.
 While these charges vary considerably throughout the industry, their fluctuations occur within two price groups, dictated by two labels which place merchants into a couple of generic categories:

 You can either be a low-risk merchant, benefiting from decidedly lower fees, or a high-risk merchant, having to support relatively higher prices and, in some cases, an extra dash of regulatory pressure.

 For some merchants, being labeled as “high-risk” is a deal-breaker, since high-risk merchant services come with a higher price tag.
 However, if that price tag fails to put anything but a mere dent into your business margins, you will be surely considering the services of a high-risk payment processor.

 Not all processors offer high-risk merchant services, since not every financial organization is willing to accept the liability associated with high-risk merchants.
 Wondering what these esteemed institutions are considering, to grant a business the “low-risk” label wholeheartedly?

 How Risky Is Working with a High-Risk Merchant?